MailTape/MailTape-v1/_posts/2020-07-05-Marc-Desse.md

 episode_URL: 'https://www.mailta.pe/412/marc-desse/'
 musiColor: musiColor412.png
 image: 'https://mailta.pe/img/fbPic412.png'
+description: >-
+  This morning, we are pleased to welcome Marc Desse to select 3 Sunday morning songs.
+He's a French singer and musician, who mixes hedonist texts with a laid-back style, creating spontaneously a warm and languid sound.
 ---
 <p id="introduction">This morning, we are pleased to welcome [Marc Desse](https://www.instagram.com/marc.desse/) to select three Sunday morning songs.